 It’s really easy to install.

-My seam guide attachment from the sewing machine accessories extends to a maximum width of around 2″.
+My sewing machine seam guide attachment extends to a maximum width of around 2″.
 But there are longer seam guides available.

 Sew while tracing the previous seam with the quilting bar.

-You can see that the stitching lines are perfectly straight and the seam allowances are equal.
+You will see that the stitching lines are perfectly straight and the seam allowances are equal.

 This seam guide is really good for sewing decorative stitches that don’t run wavy or crooked.

 See how it works in the video below.